DragonSenses/Algorithms/LeetCode/81-search-in-rotated-sorted-array-ii/problem.md

 This algorithm builds upon **standard binary search**, but is adapted to handle a **rotated sorted array with duplicates**.

-2. The search space is divided into three parts left half, midpoint, and right half.
-3. Based on the mid and target values we discard the coressponding half
-4. Check the cases
 5. Handle duplicates

 ## **Step 1: Binary Search Fundamentals**